LUMP SUM INCOME (INCOME) (FAM)

 Reduction Based on the Begin Date of Assistance

-If the applicant receives a lump sum in the month of application, reduce the lump sum according to when assistance begins, as below:
+If the applicant receives a lump sum in the month of application, reduce the lump sum according to when assistance begins, as follows:

-• If the applicant’s assistance begins on the first of the month of application, no additional reduction is allowed.
+• If the applicant’s assistance begins on the first of the month of application, no additional reduction of the lump sum is allowed.

 • If the applicant’s assistance begins on the 16th of the month of application, reduce the lump sum by an amount equal to one-half of the FANF Standard of Need (SON).
 For lump sum purposes, “Standard of Need” (SON) is defined as the current FANF SON for the assistance group plus any other person whose income is counted in determining eligibility.